 Mary Beth joined Rady Children’s Hospital in 2007 as the Manager of Injury Prevention Programs in the Center for Healthier Communities.
 This was an expansion of her career as a physical therapist in which she could serve a broader population with preventative, public health programs.
 Mary Beth practiced physical therapy for 25 years, and was founding faculty for a graduate Physical Therapy program in Arlington Virginia, during that time she also served to develop physical therapy programs in South Africa and Vietnam.
 This passion for educating future health care professionals in now embodied in the youth development programs at Rady Children’s Hospital.
 Mary Beth holds a Bachelor’s of Science in Biology from Regis University, a Bachelor of Science in Physical Therapy from New York University, a Master’s degree in Education from George Washington University and a Master of Science in Evaluative Clinical Sciences from Dartmouth College.
 She enjoys working with families from many cultures and has provided medical services and consultation internationally in South Africa, Vietnam, New Zealand and England.

 Alicia Wood was born and raised in Seattle, WA but came to California in 2003 to attend Chapman University.
 She majored in Sociology with an emphasis in Social Work.
 After college, Alicia worked at the Braille Institute in Anaheim running an after school program for blind and visually impaired children.
 After moving around Orange County and Long Beach for several years, she transferred to Braille Institute in San Diego where she worked until 2016.
 In June 2016, Alicia graduated from CSU Long Beach with her Master’s in Emergency Management and in June 2017, she got married and started working at Rady Children’s Hospital.
-She is currently working with the FACES for the Future students at Hoover High School as well volunteering with the Red Cross to expand her passion for helping others.”
+She is currently working as the Lead Coordinator supporting the FACES for the Future and Medical Academy programs.